ManiSankarNandiraju/assignment-realtime-audio-call-app/README.md

 ## Usage
 ### Join Page
 Asks for the username and has a join button.
-### Lobby Page
-Displays a list of users who joined the lobby in boxes.\
-For the admin, there is a "Start Call" button.\
-For others, it shows "Call not yet started".
-Once the admin starts the call, others get the "Join Call" button.\
-The first user to join is the admin, indicated by "admin" next to their username with low opacity.
 ### CallRoom Page
 Users can talk with each other using audio communication.\
 Shows details of the admin and joined users along with individual mute and unmute buttons.